Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Introduction

-To enhance the performance and generalization ability of the student network, two generalizable knowledge distillation schemas are proposed, named Dual Contrastive Graph Diatillation (DCGD) and Domain-Invariant Cross Distillation (DICD).
-Specifically, in DCGD, we construct two implicit contrastive graphs based on the domain-invariant semantic latent vectors from MSAN.
-These two types of graphs could demonstrate the intra-coupling and inter-coupling semantic correlations through the various data augmentation tactics, as depicted in Fig.~\ref{fig:intra+inter}.
-We abandon the design of positive and negative coupling to characterize this `generalized knowledge' as previous studies \cite{b29,b30,b51}.
-In contrast, the distillation of these implicit `contrastive graphs' are more accessible to teacher-student distillation models.
-Moreover, our two contrastive graphs could represent more generalizable knowledge of distribution-shift caused by data perturbations in different couplings.
-We then propose a DICD schema to constrain the encoder and decoder of the student model respectively, more adapted with the generalizable semantic knowledge.
+Additionally, we propose a DICD schema to constrain the encoder and decoder of the student model to be more adapted to the generalizable semantic knowledge.
 In particular, the domain-invariant latent vectors encoded from MSAN are leveraged to cross-reconstruct the features by exchanging headers of TAN and SAN.
-The reconstructed features of student are fed into the decoder of the teacher to produce segmented predictions.
-The predictions are supervised by the original-predictions of the teacher.
-The similar operation is also done for the reconstructed teacher features.
-In such a paradigm, the decoder of the student model is cross-trained with its encoder simultaneously in this similar consistent pattern.
+The reconstructed features from the student are fed into the decoder of the teacher to produce segmented predictions.
+The predictions are supervised by the original predictions of the teacher.
+A similar operation is also done for the reconstructed teacher features.
+In such a paradigm, the decoder of the student model is cross-trained with its encoder simultaneously in a consistent pattern.

-Furthermore, a new quantitative evaluation metric named Fréchet Semantic Distance (FSD) is tailored by the above-mentioned semantic autoencoder.
-We define the FSD as the Fréchet Distance between the latent features encoded by the student model (or teacher) and the P-SAE, respectively.
+Furthermore, to verify the domain-invariant representative ability of our method, a new quantitative evaluation metric named Fréchet Semantic Distance (FSD) is tailored by the above-mentioned semantic autoencoder.
+We define the FSD as the Fréchet Distance between the latent features encoded by the student model (or teacher) and the semantic autoencoder, respectively.
 We demonstrate that the proposed metric is plausible in estimating the domain-invariant semantic knowledge.